Alamantus/Readlebee/README.md

 ```
 cd ~
-git clone https://gitlab.com/Alamantus/book-tracker.git && cd book-tracker
+git clone https://gitlab.com/Alamantus/Readlebee.git && cd Readlebee
 ```

-This will download the entire project source code into a `book-tracker` folder.
+This will download the entire project source code into a `Readlebee` folder.

 #### Step 3: Configure the Project